johnsontemidev/miniportfoliopage/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-Building your own personal website from this project can take as little as 30 minutes.
-Follow the setup instructions below.
-Please feel free to reach out to me by filing an [issue](https://github.com/hashirshoaeb/portfolio/issues) or emailing me at hashirshoaeb@gmail.com for help configuring your project.
+Please feel free to reach out to me by filing an [issue](https://github.com/hashirshoaeb/portfolio/issues) or emailing me at johnsontimdev@gmail.com for help on how to bootstrap this app.

 ## Prerequisites